 Doing this will not only increase your meal variety, but it will especially save time (up to 24 hours or a full weekend per year) searching for new recipes.

 My hope for you is to jump over the food allergy cooking ruts and avoid the stress that food allergies can create for your family.
-Instead, learn how to create a system that makes it feel like food allergies don’t exist in your home.
+Instead, learn how to create a meal planning system that makes it feel like food allergies don’t exist in your home.
 Read this post to find out more.